grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "Yes," said Percy, "though I was sort of expecting we could make the _Gnat_ sound like another big submarine, not an ocean liner."

-"The fuckin' louder the fuckin' better, I fuckin' figured," said Shakes, popping a wad of dried green leaves into his cheek.
+"The fuckin' louder, the fuckin' better, I fuckin' figured," said Shakes, popping a wad of dried green leaves into his cheek.
 "Oh!
 I almost forgot: the other modification I made to the _Gnat_: I got a fuckin' pigeon."

 "A pigeon?"
 Asked Hemi.
 "I have never heard of that.
 Some new kind of sonar unit?"

 "No no, like an _actual_ fuckin' pigeon-bird.
 A homing pigeon.
 Goes by the name of Herschel."

-"Oh, so you got a fucking pet..." said Percy, "to keep you company during those long hours alone aboard the _Gnat_.
-To keep you from going fucking crazy... er?"
+"Oh, so you got a pet..." said Percy, "to keep you company during those long hours alone aboard the _Gnat_.
+To keep you from going crazy... er?"

 "Naw, Herschel's not a pet, I told ya -- he's a fuckin' upgrade to the _Gnat_!
 See I got him from a guy on the dock.
 He's specially trained to look for his home roost on a submarine on the surface of the ocean.
 His roost is on the _Gnat_ now, and I've been taking care of him.
-Soon he'll realize the _Gnat_ is his fuckin' home.
+Soon he'll realize the _Gnat_ is his home.
 Then I just give him to you guys, and when you need me, you can send Herschel out to find the _Gnat_ with a message tied to his leg."

 "Umm.
 Why would we use a pigeon instead of, say, the fuckin' radio?"

-"Well, I realized that with the modifications I was making to the fuckin' engine, the _Gnat_ is now so loud inside that I can't hear the radio while the diesel is running.
-I needed another way to communicate with you guys and Herschel seemed perfect.
+"Well, I realized that with the modifications I was making to the engine, the _Gnat_ is now so loud inside that I can't hear the radio while the diesel is running.
+I needed another way to communicate with you guys, and Herschel seemed perfect.
 Messages by pigeon are also more secure than radio."

-"A fucking pigeon..." said Percy skeptically.
+"A pigeon..." said Percy skeptically.

-"But if you have the _Gnat's_ hatch closed, how will you know when Herschel has returned to you?"
-Asked Hemi.
+"But if you have the _Gnat's_ hatch closed, how will you know when Herschel has returned to you?" asked Hemi.
 "It is not like you will be able to hear him tapping on the hatch with his beak..."

 "An astute fuckin' question my large friend.
 I don't want to leave the hatch open all the time.
 So I'm going to add a small hatch in the sail -- a hole just big enough for a pigeon.
 When Herschel has a message for me, he can just come in through his hatch.
-I only need Herschel when I'm running on the surface with the loud diesels, underwater we can just use ship-to-ship and I can keep Herschel's hatch closed.
+I only need Herschel when I'm running on the surface with the loud diesels, underwater we can just use ship-to-ship -- and keep Herschel's hatch closed, of course."

 Hemi grinned.
 "I cannot wait to meet Herschel.
 I volunteer to take responsibility for him while he's on board the _Prospect_.
 And I will ask Chips to help you with your pigeon hatch."